Jidanur/Real-time-auction/README.md

 # Real-time-auction
-Welcome to our Real-Time Auction Web App, a dynamic platform that brings auctions to life with real-time updates and seamless user experience.
+Welcome to Real-Time Auction Web App, a dynamic platform that brings auctions to life with real-time updates and seamless user experience.
 Built on a robust microservices architecture using Kafka and Spring Boot, coupled with cache integration for optimized performance, our application ensures smooth and scalable auctioning experiences.

 - [Motivation](#motivation)
 - [Features](#Features)